electsigon/electsigon.github.io/content/_index.md

 date: 2022-08-15T00:47:33-04:00
 draft: false
 ---
-I'm interested quantum computing, especially algorithms and complexity.
-Some specific problems that I think about are QMA versus QMA1, Shadow Tomography, the Complexity of Unitary Synthesis problems, and other problems in Quantum Complexity and Cryptography.
+I am a PhD student in the [Theory Group](https://theory.cs.columbia.edu/) at Columbia advised by Henry Yuen.
+I'm interested quantum computing, especially complexity, cryptography and learning theory.
+Some specific problems that I think about are QMA versus QMA1, Shadow Tomography, the Complexity of Unitary Synthesis problems, among other problems in Quantum Complexity and Cryptography.

+Email: johnb at cs dot columbia dot edu

 # Publications
 1. __John Bostanci__ and John Watrous.
 [Quantum game theory and the complexity of approximating quantum Nash equilibria](https://arxiv.org/abs/2102.00512).
 Quantum, 2022.
 2. __John Bostanci__ and Alex Kubica.
 [Finding the disjointness of stabilizer codes is NP-complete](https://arxiv.org/abs/2108.04738).
-Physics Review Research, 2022.
+Physical Review Research, 2022.
 3. Adam Bene Watts and __John Bostanci__.
 [Quantum Event Learning and Gentle Random Measurements](https://arxiv.org/abs/2210.09155).
-In Preparation, 2022.
+Preprint, 2022.

 # Teaching
 In Fall 2022 I was a TA for __Introduction to Quantum Computing__ at Columbia, taught by Henry Yuen.